Luiz-FelipeC/Password_Generator/README.md

 # Password_Generator

 This project is for training and learning JS, HTML and CSS.
-I hope you enjoy.
+Hope you like.